canamakay/Citi-Bike-Analysis/README.md

 The data set was obtained from [Kaggle](https://www.kaggle.com/datasets/ryanmcummings/citi-bike-data)

 # Tools Used
+Data was analyzed using Python and the following libraries:
 - Pandas - for data manipulation and analysis
 - Numpy - for mathematical functions
 - OS - for interacting with the operating system